Singapore–Taiwan relations

+Singapore–Republic of China (Taiwan) relations (中華民國—新加坡關係; Hubungan Singapura–Republik China; சிங்கப்பூர்–சீன குடியரசு உறவுகள்) are the international relations between Singapore and Taiwan, formally the Republic of China (ROC).
+Singapore was the last country in Southeast Asia to maintain recognition of the ROC as the representative of China, before establishing diplomatic relations with the People's Republic of China in 1990.
+Nevertheless, Singapore and Taiwan continue to share cordial relations, particularly through cultural exchanges and military cooperation.
+Taiwan maintains the Taipei Representative Office in Singapore, while Singapore operates the Singapore Trade Office in Taipei, with both entities functioning as members of the World Trade Organization (WTO).

 Early history

-As Singapore and Taiwan, both territories were under different spheres of influence.
+As Singapore and Republic of China (Taiwan), both territories were under different spheres of influence.

 As a colonial state under British Malaya rule, most early Chinese migrants came as labourers into Singapore escaping poverty and war.
 Many ethnic Chinese Singaporeans derived their ancestral roots in southern China from Fujian, Guangdong and Hainan provinces.
 During British rule in Singapore, Singapore and the Republic of China (1912–49) i.e. the larger China, had diplomatic relations.

 As an island, Taiwan on the contrary, was known before World War I as the Republic of Formosa, with Taiwan under Japanese rule occurring between 1895 and 1945.
 It is geographically separate from Mainland China where the Kuomintang (KMT) party first began.
 During World War II, the KMT party that came to found the Republic of China was also part of the formation of the Reorganized National Government of the Republic of China in Mainland China, within the Japanese Greater East Asia Co-Prosperity Sphere.

 With the surrender of Japan after the war and following the Chinese Civil War, China broke into 2 separate entities, specifically the People's Republic of China and Taiwan (or the Republic of China), where surviving KMT forces retreated after losing the war against the Chinese communists; Singapore returned to British rule.

-1965 - 2010
+1965–2010

-When Singapore became independent in 1965 from Malaysia, it briefly continued in recognising the Republic of China as the legitimate government of China.
-Culturally, the Republic of China and Nanyang Singapore have similarly large populations of ethnic Chinese who have ancestral origins from Fujian, Guangdong and Hainan provinces.
+When Singapore became independent in 1965 from Malaysia, it continued in recognising the Republic of China (ROC) as the legitimate government of China.
+Culturally, the ROC and Singapore have similarly large populations of ethnic Chinese who have ancestral origins from Fujian, Guangdong and Hainan provinces.